 Drinks to avoid

-- Drinks containing added sugars, such as squashes and fizzy drinks, are not suitable for babies, neither are diet drinks.
-These should be avoided because they can be damaging to teeth and may contain ingredients (such as caffeine) that are unsuitable for this age group.
-They also have very few nutrients and can fill your baby up meaning that they can miss out on important nutrients from food.
+Drinks with added sugars, such as fizzy drinks and milkshakes, are not suitable for your baby.
+Diet drinks are also not suitable for your baby.
+These drinks can be damaging to your baby's teeth and may contain ingredients (such as caffeine) that are unsuitable for babies.
+They can also fill your baby up meaning they can miss out on important nutrients from food.

 Bottles and cups